Before you start applying for jobs, make sure you've set up your job search for success.

 Then, deactivate or update any profiles you have on job boards, social media platforms, online directories, and so forth to ensure employers will find the same professional online that they will meet face-to-face.
 Finally, increase the security settings on personal accounts you don't want employers to find.

 Earmark jobs that interest you

 Start searching for job opportunities online that you're interested in and qualified to do.
-Before you add a job to your list, ask yourself these questions to make sure the job application will be worthwhile.
+Before you add a job to your list, ask yourself these job search questions to make sure the application will be worthwhile.